ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 cInput = Generate(m, "")
 ~~~

-A server that is expecting some non-empty `com` to be passed must abort
+A server that is expecting some non-empty `commit_resp` to be passed must abort
-the protocol on receiving a request containing an empty `com` value.
+the protocol on receiving a request containing an empty `commit_resp` value.

 Note: currently, no ciphersuites are supported that support working with
 empty commitment messages.